ovh/docs/pages/platform/kubernetes-k8s/deploying-hello-world/guide.en-gb.md

 You're now ready to deploy your first application.

-For more details about this process, you can refer to our [Deploying an application](../deployin-an-application/) documentation.
+For more details about this process, you can refer to our [deploying an application](https://docs.ovh.com/gb/en/kubernetes/deploying-an-application/) documentation.